aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

   - Localize UI messages.
 Do _not_ localize log and exception messages.
 - Bubble-up error conditions, do not sink them to random hidden places (such as logs only), expecting callers to figure out the failure mode.
-If a caller spawns a process that fails, the caller should get either an exception or a callback or a return value indicating that some descendant in the call-chain failed, with the failure reason.
+If a caller spawns a process that fails, the caller should get an exception, callback, or return value indicating that some descendant in the call-chain failed, with the failure reason.
 - Refactoring tools allow us to avoid "premature abstraction".
 Avoid wrappers until the need is clear and obvious.
-  - Example: What is the purpose of `CloudFormation.Resource`, what is the purpose vs SDK types?

 ## Test guidelines